allen-cell-animated/cell-catalog/src/pages/disease-cell-line/AICS-119/index.md

         microscope.
 All scale bars are 100um."
       image: g608g_progerin-2-.png
     - caption: One vial of distribution lot was thawed (cells were treated with ROCK inhibitor for 24hrs post-thaw - refer to culture protocol).
+A four panel image of clone 10 (G608G/wt) is shown here and is also a representative image for clone 39 (G608G/wt) (not pictured).
 Cultures were observed daily.
-Colonies were imaged one and four days post-thaw using a Leica microscope at 4x and 10x magnification.
-A four panel image of clone 10 is shown here and is also a representative image for clone 39 (not pictured).
-Viability and colony formation one day and four days post-thaw.
+Colonies were imaged one (D1) and four (D4) days post-thaw using a Leica microscope at 4x and 10x magnification.
 Scale bars are shown.
       image: aics-119_clone10_g608g.png
     - caption: One vial of distribution lot was thawed (cells were treated with ROCK inhibitor for 24hrs post-thaw - refer to culture protocol).
+A four panel image of clone 23 (wt/wt) is shown here.
 Cultures were observed daily.
-Colonies were imaged one and five days post-thaw using a Leica microscope at 4x and 10x magnification.
-A four panel image of clone 23 is shown here.
-Viability and colony formation one day and five days post-thaw.
+        Colonies were imaged one (D1) and five (D5) days post-thaw using a Leica microscope at 4x and 10x magnification.
 Scale bars are shown.
       image: aics-119_clone23_g608g.png
     - caption: One vial of distribution lot was thawed (cells were treated with ROCK inhibitor for 24hrs post-thaw - refer to culture protocol).
+A four panel image of clone 45 (wt/wt) is shown here.
 Cultures were observed daily.
-Colonies were imaged one and four days post-thaw using a Leica microscope at 4x and 10x magnification.
-A four panel image of clone 45 is shown here.
-Viability and colony formation one day and four days post-thaw.
+        Colonies were imaged one (D1) and four (D4) days post-thaw using a Leica microscope at 4x and 10x magnification.
 Scale bars are shown.
       image: aics-119_clone45_g608g.png
 genomic_characterization:
   diagrams: